techdev0/my-journey/README.md

 ### Vim

 What's a side effect of using Vim?
 You start typing Vim commands when using other text editors, without even thinking about it. :D

+### My Objective

+To become a well-rounded engineer that not only understands software development, but also hardware engineering.